sweet-delights/hybrid-platforms-conductor/README.md

 Automatic semantic releasing is done by [`sem_ver_components`](https://github.com/Muriel-Salvan/sem_ver_components/).

+Change log can be accessed in the [CHANGELOG.md file](CHANGELOG.md).

 ## Tests

 The whole tests suite can be run by using `bundle exec rspec`.